-The Horticulture Innovation Lab Regional Center at Zamorano networks researchers, extension workers and members of the private sector as a repository for horticultural technologies and knowledge.
+The Innovation Lab for Horticulture Regional Center at Zamorano networks researchers, extension workers and members of the private sector as a repository for horticultural technologies and knowledge.
 The center provides training programs, facilitates the evaluation and adaption of horticultural technologies, and develops mechanisms for sharing ideas within and across borders.

 The center is located at the Panamerican Agricultural School, Zamorano, in Honduras.

 The center works with national agriculture research and extension systems such as the Honduran Agricultural Research Foundation (FHIA), agricultural universities throughout Latin America and the Caribbean, non-governmental organizations and the private sector to provide ongoing training for the local horticultural industry.
 The Regional Center at Zamorano draws on local experts to support the technical and educational needs of producers in the region.

 Centro Regional de Innovación para las Hortalizas y Frutas de Zamorano

 Print or share this one-page fact sheet available in both English and Spanish, with an introduction to the Horticulture Innovation Lab Regional Center at Zamorano, some of its technologies and who to contact for more information.

 The Regional Center at Zamorano also has its own tri-fold brochure.
 The team also shares updates on a Facebook page.

 The center includes adaptations and demonstrations of horticultural technologies.
 Some of the technologies that have been set up at the Regional Center at Zamorano:

 - Sorting and washing station for postharvest handling